Be-Freezin/elden-ring/README.md

 ## Description

 A tool to help the user plan out there build for the game Elden Ring.
 Elden Ring is a game from the company FromSoftware, they are world renowned for there challenging games such as Dark Souls (1, 2 and 3), Bloodborne, and most recently Elden Ring.
 I wanted to create a way for someone to plan out there build for there gaming experience.
 I utilized an open source API dedicated to the game and all data is coming from the API.
 There are some things missing from this API, but i wanted to use it anyways and do with it what i can.
 I will continue to develop this site as i grow more as a developer and work on the complex calculations that these games tend to have.
+Making the site pretty wasn't the the focus of this project, the focus was purely on the technical side of react and javascript.

 ## Techstack